Lainaaa/Weather-App/README.md

 2. Open the project, and go to the `Key.swift` file.
 3. Replace `let apiKey = ""` by your key.

+## Why?

+I'm currently learning Swift and I made this project to practice with requests, APIs as well as UI and more.

 ## Contribution

 Feel free to contribute to this very basic project.